EricZinda/Perplexity/backlog.md

             - Have the test engine assume that the test root is the parent folder of where the test_manager.py is stored
                 - /runfolder esl means: run the /tests folder in the esl project
     - Design:
-        - Have the test engine assume that the test and import root is the parent folder of where the test_manager.py is stored
+        - UserInterface.state property is where Data is stored and loaded
-            - assume that tests are under a test folder there
-        - The test has a way to generate the proper UserInterface object to run the test
-            - Need to separate out the state and the rest of the metadata because the state may be loaded from elsewhere

 - Should "we" *require* that everyone is included like and_c does?
   - Should it also imply "together" as in "we want a table (together)"